-The UART uses the standard Non-Return-to-Zero (NRZ) format (one Start bit, eight or nine Data bits, and one or two Stop bits).
-Parity is supported by the hardware and can be configured by the user application as even, odd or no parity.
-The most common data format is 8 bits, no parity, and one Stop bit (denoted as 8, N, 1), which is the default (POR) setting.
-The number of data bits, Stop bits and the parity are specified in the PDSEL<1:0> (UxMODE<2:1>) and STSEL (UxMODE<0>) bits.
-An on-chip, dedicated, 16-bit Baud Rate Generator can be used to derive standard baud rate frequencies from the oscillator.
+The UART uses standard Non-Return-to-Zero (NRZ) format (one Start bit, eight or nine data bits, and one or two Stop bits).
+Parity is supported by the hardware and may be configured by the user application as even, odd, or no parity.
+The most common data format is 8-bit, no parity, and one Stop bit (denoted as 8, N, 1), which is the default (POR) setting.
+The number of data bits and Stop bits and the parity are specified in the PDSEL<1:0> bit (UxMODE<2:1>) and STSEL bit (UxMODE<0>).
+An on-chip, dedicated 16-bit BRG can be used to derive standard baud rate frequencies from the oscillator.
 The UART transmits and receives the Least Significant bit (LSb) first.
-The transmitter and receiver of UART module are functionally independent, but use the same data format and baud rate.
+The UART module's transmitter and receiver are functionally independent, but use the same data format and baud rate.